ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

      transferring data and can be used up to moderate amounts of data.
      If you are transferring data to your workstation/laptop then this is the method you will use.
+   - **rclone** - Useful for transferring large amounts of data in parallel and for transferring to cloud storage systems (e.g. AWS S3, OneDrive).
    - **GridFTP** - It is sometimes more convenient to transfer large amounts of data (> 100 GBs) using GridFTP servers.